CELEBRATING CREATIVE ECONOMY WEEK

 - The arts have social impact.
 Research shows that a high concentration of the arts in a community leads to higher civic engagement, more social cohesion, higher child welfare, lower crime and poverty rates.

-NOW, THEREFORE, BE IT RESOLVED by the City/Village of ______________________________declares the week of May 13-20, 2017 as Creative Economy Week, to celebrate and promote the arts, creativity, and vitality in and for our community.
-Furthermore, the City/Village requests the Clerk send a copy of this resolution to our State Legislators, to Governor Scott Walker and to the League of Wisconsin Municipalities.
+NOW, THEREFORE, BE IT RESOLVED by the cities and villages below that the week of May 12-19, 2018 is Creative Economy Week, to celebrate and promote the arts, creativity, and vitality in Wisconsin and all of its communities.